-We have audited the financial statements of Partners Bank of California, which comprise the statement of financial condition as of December 31, 2021, and the related statements of income, comprehensive income, changes in stockholders' equity, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the financial statements of Partners Bank of California, which comprise the statement of financial condition as of December 31, 2022 and 2021, and the related statements of income, comprehensive income, changes in stockholders' equity, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Partners Bank of California as of December 31, 2021, and the results of its operations and its cash flows for year then ended, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Partners Bank of California as of December 31, 2022 and 2021, and the results of its operations and its cash flows for years then ended, in accordance with accounting principles generally accepted in the United States of America.